UWMadisonMetaScience/genderPublishing/README.md

 **Authors: Isabel Basson, Chaoqun Ni, Giovanna Badia, Nathalie Tufenkji, Cassidy R. Sugimoto, Vincent Larivière

 ** Notes: The STAT code used for our analyses is shared.
-We are unable to share the survey details publicly per IRB protocal.
+We are unable to share the survey response details publicly per IRB protocals.